nmorey/git-maintain/README.md

 This will run your addon code.
 What you usually want to do in there is create a tag and eventually bump version numbers, add releases notes, etc.

 I strongly advise here to then use the 'push_stable' command.
 It will update the branches, but NOT push the tag.
-This emans that if something has been broken by the release commit (if any), there is still time to fix it.
+This means that if something has been broken by the release commit (if any), there is still time to fix it.

 The tag will not have been propagated anywhere else and can be deleted manually.

 ```git maintain push_stable --version '1[789]'```